Introduction: Airmonica - a Free-air Musical Instrument

 3. install the airmonica software

-The source code for the airmonica software is available via a download on the airmonica.com website.
-To download the software just follow the link on the front page.
+The source code for the airmonica software is attached.
 The software comes in a single folder that you can put anywhere on your PC.
 To launch the software simply double-click on the ino file in the folder; that should launch the Arduino IDE as pictured below.
 You can download the airmonica software here:

 To build and run the code on the airmonica, first make sure you have the USB connected between the PC and the Arduino, and that you have the proper port specified that you used during initial IDE installation.
 Click on the upload button in the IDE (the round button with the right arrow).
 After a few seconds the output window at the bottom should appear as pictured below.
 When the upload is complete you should see the amber LED on the GinSing board flashing indicating the airmonica is running.
 At this point you can slowly turn on the volume on the GinSing board to behold it sonic wonderment.